thoughtspot/thoughtspot.github.io/_end-user/help-center/what-you-can-find-in-the-help-center.md

   </tr>
 </table>

+Along the bottom of the **Help** dialog you'll see a link to contact Support as well as the version of ThoughtSpot you are using.

 ## Search the help in search bar

 You can search the help directly from the search bar with the `how to` and `help` keywords.

 {% include content/keywords-help.md %}

+The `help` keyword locates information in the documentation only.
+The `how to`

 ## Learn center